Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Construction.rst

 -----------------------

 At first the protective foils on all case parts have to be removed.
-There is foil on the front and back side.
+There is a foil on the front and back side.
 In some cases the protective foils may be hard to remove, you can use a cutter or similar as a lever to get to the foil.